 OTA strongly supports the purpose and scope of this draft guidance, and we're extremely pleased to see it move from a 2009 National Organic Standards Board (NOSB) recommendation to a NOP proposal with request for comments.
 As stated in the draft guidance, "the conservation of natural resources and biodiversity is a tenet of organic production."
 OTA could not agree more.
 This guidance will help ensure that certifiers, inspectors and certified organic operations understand and are fulfilling their roles and responsibilities in complying with and carrying out the natural resource and biodiversity conservation requirements of the organic regulations.

-In order to enhance the effectiveness and uniform implementation of this guidance, OTA suggests four minor but important improvements:
+In order to enhance the effectiveness and implementation of this guidance, OTA suggests three minor but important revisions:

-- Under Section 3 (Policy and Procedures Role of Certified Organic Operations), OTA respectfully requests that this guidance make reference to the Natural Resource Conservation Service (NRCS) Conservation Stewardship Program (CSP) in addition to the already mentioned "Conservation Planning" and "Environmental Quality Incentive Program (EQIP)." - 2.
-In the draft guidance, the certified operator and certifier section each mention accruing benefits from conservation activities on adjacent land.
-Each section explains the concept differently.
-OTA suggests NOP include criteria that will describe when operations receive credit for activities on adjacent land. - 3.
-Consistent with the May 6, 2009, NOSB Recommendation, OTA requests that this guidance include the role of NOP and the efforts that will be made to ensure the guidance is effectively implemented.
-We also request that the May 2014 NOP Review Checklist (NOP 2005-6) be updated to include the requirements of § 205.2001 with specific reference to natural resources and biodiversity conservation.
+- 1. Under Section 3 (Policy and Procedures Role of Certified Organic Operations), OTA respectfully requests that this guidance make reference to the Natural Resource Conservation Service (NRCS) Conservation Stewardship Program (CSP) in addition to the already mentioned "Conservation Planning" and "Environmental Quality Incentive Program (EQIP)." - 2.
+Consistent with the May 6, 2009, NOSB Recommendation, OTA requests that this guidance include the role of NOP and the efforts that will be made to ensure the guidance is effectively implemented. - 3.
+We also request that the May 2014 NOP Review Checklist (NOP 2005-6) be updated to include the requirements of § 205.200 with specific reference to natural resources and biodiversity conservation.